MicrosoftDocs/win32/desktop-src/IndexSrv/iixssoquery-definecolumn.md

 ---
-title: IixssoQuery DefineColumn method
-description: Defines a new friendly name for a column to be included in queries.
+Description: Defines a new friendly name for a column to be included in queries.
 By defining an alias for an existing property, you create a shorthand term to refer to it. ms.assetid: ff969b4f-9695-45aa-a522-e702d2a09c46
-keywords:
-- DefineColumn method Indexing Service
-- DefineColumn method Indexing Service , IixssoQuery interface
-- IixssoQuery interface Indexing Service , DefineColumn method
-topic_type:
-- apiref
-api_name:
-- IixssoQuery.DefineColumn
-api_location:
-- Ixsso.dll
-api_type:
-- COM
+title: IixssoQuery::DefineColumn method
 ms.technology: desktop
 ms.prod: windows
 ms.author: windowssdkdev